presiannedyalkov/unzip.ninja/README.md

 Inspired by [itty.bitty.site](https://itty.bitty.site)

-This tool is hosted on the [IPFS](https://ipfs.io/ipfs/QmXwkqP9kLPRNu9U2W2E4imoztAJryijXPQQnjQ9EYCXnz?filename=unzip.html).
+This tool is hosted on the [IPFS](https://ipfs.io/ipfs/QmXwkqP9kLPRNu9U2W2E4imoztAJryijXPQQnjQ9EYCXnz?filename=unzip.html) with the domain [unzip.ninja](http://www.unzip.ninja) pointing to the file.

 You can create small sites, resumes, animations, games, comic strips, and share them without the need to host them anywhere on the internet.